rtrlib/handbook/source/tools.rst

     2001:7fb:ff03::/48    None           not found
     ==================== ============== ============

-*Note* for all prefixes the RPKI validation results are based on origin AS12654, owned by RIPE.
+*Note*: for all prefixes the RPKI validation results are based on origin AS 12654 that is owned by RIPE.
 Most examples require a connection to a RPKI cache server, for that we provide a public cache with *hostname* ``rpki-validator.realmv6.org`` and *port* ``8282``.